bahim22/work/Docs2/Aplus_Notes1.md

 - OS & Processor
   - data input: from input device such as keyboard, mouse, card reader => processing input => data output (to output drivers {monitors, printers}) => storage via storage devices {hard drive {HDD, SSD}, RAM}

-#### Power supplies
+### Power supplies

 - take 120v of alternating current (AC) and convert to the volt required by the PC (usually 12v || 3.3v, 5v)
   - different volts for HDD or PCIe cards

-#### BIOS/CMOS/UEFI
+### BIOS/CMOS/UEFI

-1. IDs, test, init compos and boots to drive, optical disk,  USB flash drive or network (PXE)
+1. Identifies, tests,and initializes hardware components, then boots to a drive, optical disk, USB flash drive or network (PXE)
-2. can update by flashing it w/ new firmware
+2. can update by flashing with new firmware

 - _BIOS_: Basic input/output system; chip on motherboard w/ in ROM or w/in flash memory (aka firmware)
 - _CMOS_: stores time/date, passwords, CR2032 lithium battery provides power